 DANC 215 - Contemporary Dance and Culture (4)

 Students are introduced to the techniques, improvisation, and performance of modern dance, with a concentration on proper form and body analysis.
 Lecture emphasizes dance history, cultural dance, and dance in our society today.
+This is a Writing in the Discipline (WID) course.
 5 contact hours.

 General Education Category: Arts - Visual and Performing.